Aerospace Automated Parts Washer Cleaning, Rinsing, and Dryer Conveyor System with Regenerative DI Water System

 Aerospace customer previously used nPB (n-propyl bromide) for cleaning various metallic based investment castings (steel, stainless steel, titanium, aluminum, etc.), machined aluminum extrusions and formed aluminum sheet metal parts.

-Due to recent and continuing regulations of n-propyl bromide and in 2012 the ACGIH (American Conference of Governmental Industrial Hygienists) confirmed nPB as a “Animal Carcinogen with Unknown Relevance to Humans” lead to Corporate mandates for elimination of nPB and other chlorinated solvents in their facilities.
+Due to recent and continuing regulations of n-propyl bromide and in 2012 the ACGIH (American Conference of Governmental Industrial Hygienists) confirmed nPB as an “Animal Carcinogen with Unknown Relevance to Humans” lead to Corporate mandates for elimination of nPB and other chlorinated solvents in their facilities.
 Based on this finding, in 2013 the U.S. Department of Defense released Chemical & Material Emerging Risk Alert 1-Bromopropane (1-BP) # 01-13 which addressed the concerns of National Toxicology Program (NTP) and Environmental Protection Agency (EPA) and the call for reductions of use with Department of Defense related applications.

 Video of Aqueous System Process Steps